This activity is intended to supplement Calculus, Chapter 8, Lesson 1.

 Changing the Initial Value and the Common Ratio

-Use the formula to find the sum of the following finite geometric series.
+Students can apply the formula to find the sum of the series given on the worksheet.